sharanyakulal17/mydailywork/project-management-tool/README.md

-🗂️ Project Management Tool
+Project Management Tool
-A fun and simple project management app built with React, Node.js, and MongoDB.
+-A fun and simple project management app built with React, Node.js, and MongoDB.
-You can create projects, add tasks with deadlines, and track your progress step by step! ✅
+-You can create projects, add tasks with deadlines, and track your progress step by step!

-🚀 Features
+Features
-Add a project name
+-Add a project name
-Add tasks with title and deadline
+-Add tasks with title and deadline
 Track task status: To Do, In Progress, Done Step-by-step workflow: first project → then tasks Frontend and backend separated for easier work